 Fun fact(s): Pink beans, also known as pink kidney beans, are a popular legume variety that is widely used in Latin American, Caribbean, and American cuisines.

-Taste and Texture: Pink beans have a mild and slightly sweet flavor with a creamy texture when cooked, making them a versatile ingredient in various dishes.
+Taste and Texture: Mild, slightly sweet flavor with creamy texture when cooked.

-Uses: Use them in soups, stews, chili, refried beans, salads, and side dishes, offering a nutritious and plant-based protein-rich addition to meals.
+Uses: Add to soups, stews, chili, refried beans, salads, and side dishes for plant-based protein.

 14. Borlotti Beans

-Fun fact(s): This type of beans has many names: sugar beans, red-speckled beans, and cranberry beans.
+Fun fact(s): This type of bean has many names: sugar beans, red-speckled beans, and cranberry beans.
 They are named after the distinctive red and beige speckled appearance on their skin.

 Cranberry beans are also rich in plant-based protein, fiber, and other vitamins and minerals such as folate, phosphorus, thiamin, and manganese.